From street-side phở to elegant rooftop dining, we share the best restaurants in Hanoi for authentic Vietnamese flavours & hidden gems.

 James from Team AJ Travels

-Cha Ca La Vong is an institution among Hanoi’s restaurants, and is still open at the same location, and run by the same family, after 5 generations; evidence to why this is one of the best places to eat in Hanoi.
+Cha Ca La Vong is an institution among the best restaurants in Hanoi, and is still open at the same location, and run by the same family, after 5 generations; evidence to why this is one of the best places to eat in Hanoi.

 The restaurant specializes in one delicious dish, “Cha Ca”, which simply means grilled fish.
 The fish used in this famous dish is a type of large catfish (ca lang) that inhabits the rivers of northern Vietnam.